doncarlosojwang/alx-zero_day/README.md

-I ma a software engineer
+I am a software engineer